 While the Japanese cuisine has been around for centuries, the U.S. didn’t see sushi in it’s restaurants until 1970, when advances in refrigeration technology made it possible to ship fresh fish overseas.

-What better reason to go out than a free lunch?
-Treat a friend or loved one to a Giftya of any amount, giving them up to $100 to any merchant you choose.
-Send it with a personalized message right to the recipient’s phone.
+Are you ready to (sushi) roll?
+Treat a friend or loved one to a GiftYa of any amount, giving them up to $100 to any merchant you choose.
+Send it with a personalized message right to the recipient’s phone — the message will come with instructions on how to link it to the recipient debit card!
 Choose any of these sushi restaurants for a gift and have your fellow Pittsburgher bring you with them.

-Stop by Mount Everest if you ever find yourself on Pitt’s campus for an excellent sushi roll.
-A few minutes from the Cathedral of Learning, Mount Everest offers a la carte options, specialty rolls, and hand rolls (such as a California or eel avocado roll).
+Looking for an excellent sushi roll that won't break the bank?
+Head over to the college neighborhood Oakland for delicious, creative, budget-friendly sushi located in the heart of Pitt's campus.
+Just a few minutes walk from the Cathedral of Learning, Mount Everest offers a la carte options, specialty rolls, and hand rolls (such as a California or eel avocado roll).

-Order online, over the phone, or in person for takeout, or sit down upstairs to be served something of off the versatile menu.
-You can also have it delivered via Grubhub or Postmates. \
+Order online, over the phone, or in person for takeout, or sit down upstairs to be served something off the versatile menu.
+You can also have it delivered via Grubhub or Postmates!

-Named after the fifth category of food taste — and the Japanese word for deliciousness—is on the third floor of a Lawrenceville building on 28th St. Umami is an izakaya, or Japanese Pub, dedicated to umami flavors, which are the rich and salty tastes of foods like cheese and cooked meat.
+Named after the fifth category of food taste — and the Japanese word for "deliciousness" — Umami is located on the third floor of a Lawrenceville building on 28th Street.
+Umami is an izakaya, or Japanese Pub, dedicated to umami flavors, which are the rich and salty tastes of foods like cheese and cooked meat.

 Umami’s menu offers nigiri (raw fish over pressed rice), sashimi (thin pieces of raw fish/meat) and sushi hand rolls.
 Top off your late lunch/dinner with some fried ice cream or shredded chocolate cake for dessert.

-While the sushi bar closes at 10pm during the week, Umami serves drinks until as late as 2am.
+While the sushi bar closes at 10 p.m. during the week, Umami serves drinks until as late as 2 a.m.
 In addition to their house and cold sake, this place offers fun cocktails, beer, and wine to go with your meal.
-Make a reservation for this fun sushi joint today!
+Make a reservation for this trendy sushi joint today!

-Visit either of the two Nakama locations, or order it to your door via Uber Eats or Postmates.
-Nakama is a classic japanese steakhouse and sushi bar in Pittsburgh.
+Visit either of the two Nakama locations (in South Side or Wexford), or order it to your door via Uber Eats or Postmates.
+Nakama is a classic Japanese steakhouse and sushi bar in Pittsburgh.
 Their lengthy sushi menu can satisfy any craving, and get in the Yinzer spirit with a signature roll, such as the South Side, Pittsburgh Penguins, or Steelers rolls.

-Nakama has hibachi as well — the perfect fun outing for a birthday or similar celebration, even entertaining for kids.
+Nakama has hibachi as well — the perfect fun outing for a birthday or similar celebration.
+It's even entertaining for kids!
 Try one of their signature martinis to pair with your meal, or a specialty drink in a souvenir ceramic mug.

 The @nakamafoodtruck is perfect for parties or corporate functions, bringing with it Nakama’s seasonal sushi rolls, egg rolls, and hibachi options.